 Partnership Hiring for Child Care Health Consultant

 Martin-Pitt Partnership for Children, Inc. a non-profit organization serving children birth through five and their families, is seeking a full-time Child Care Health Consultant (CCHC) that will travel extensively through Eastern North Carolina.
+This is a contract position through November 2022 (we expect the contract to be extended further but cannot guarantee that).

 The CCHC position is a community-based position that works with early care and education (child care) administrators, operators, and early educators to ensure healthy and safe environments for children in child care.
 CCHCs offer training and technical assistance through consultation and coaching.
 This CCHC position will provide the above-named services to the counties of Edgecombe, Nash, and Wilson.